Get Latest Updates About Pharmacy Notes, Books and Many More

 D. High Ca2+ and Na+ outside the cell and high K+ and large cations inside the cell

 Answer is C: These ionic species are largely responsible for the membrane potential (cations are negative ions).
-While there is a higher concentration of Ca outside the cell than inside, there are fewer Ca than Cl ions.
+While there is a higher concentration of Ca outside the cell than inside, there are fewer Ca than Cl ions. - What is one function of mitochondria?
+To:

 A. Produce enzymes to break down molecules